 The existing 100-J general permit requirements relevant to water temperature are described in Section 7.1.2.1.
-Because permit registrants have reasonable potential to increase stream temperature, the TMDL includes wasteload allocation requirements for registrants to the 100-J general permit.
-The wasteload allocation for current and future registrants to the 100-J general permit is equal to loads permitted by the 100-J general permit and the TMDL requirements identified in Table 9-2 and Table 9-3.
+Because permit registrants have reasonable potential to increase stream temperature, the TMDL includes narrative wasteload allocation requirements for registrants to the 100-J general permit.
+The wasteload allocation for current and future registrants to the 100-J general permit is equal to loads permitted by the 100-J general permit and the TMDL requirements identified Table 9-2in Table 9-2 and Table 9-3.

-With some exceptions, a cumulative HUA of 0.075°C was assigned to each AU in the TMDL project area for current and future 100-J registrants (Table 9-2).
+With some exceptions, 100-J registrants have been assigned a cumulative HUA of 0.075°C was assigned to each AU in the TMDL project area for current and future 100-J registrants (Table 9-2Table 9-2).
 An HUA of 0.075°C will address any warming authorized by the 100-J (see Section 7.1.2.1 for analysis of warming).
-In addition, each AU has a maximum number of registrants that may discharge based on the available loading capacity at 7Q10 stream flows.
+In addition, each AU has a maximum number of registrants that may discharge based on the available loading capacity at 7Q10 stream flow at the discharge location. flows.
 Limiting the number of registrants is necessary to ensure the assigned HUA is attained.
-With some exceptions noted in Table 9-2, watershed AUs may only have one registrant due to low flows.
+With some exceptions noted in Table 9-2Table 9-2, watershed AUs may only have one registrant due to low flows.
+Limiting the maximum number of registrants is necessary to ensure the assigned HUA is attained.
 Additional registrants above the maximum require reserve capacity.
 On most stream/river (SR) AUs, the maximum number of registrants is based upon the dilution available at 7Q10.
-The flow categories in Table 9-3 are set so the combined sum of warming from each registrant at the point of discharge does not exceed the maximum warming allowed for that AU.
+The flow categories in Table 9-3 are set-up so the combined sum of warming from each registrant at the point of discharge does not exceed the maximum warming allowed for that AU.
 As the river flow increases and provides increased dilution, the maximum number of registrants allowed also increases.
 On select AUs (Columbia Slough.
 McKenzie River, and Stone Quarry Lake) the maximum number of registrants and assigned HUA reflect the current number of 100-J registrants.
-On the Willamette River from the confluence of Middle Fork Willamette River and Coast Fork Willamette River to the Luckiamute River (OR SR 1709000306 05 103854) there is insufficient capacity to accommodate a future hydropower registrant in addition to the four existing industrial 100-J registrants.
+Some AUs do not have sufficient loading-On the Willamette River from the confluence of Middle Fork Willamette River and Coast Fork Willamette River to the Luckiamute River (OR\SR\1709000306 05 103854) there is insufficient capacity for new to accommodate a future hydropower registrant in addition to the four existing industrial 100-J registrants because it has been assigned to other NPDES permittees.
+Table 9-3 identifies the AUs with .
 For this reason, the assigned HUA and maximum number of registrants for this AU is based on the loading from industrial facilities only.
 There can be no new hydropower registrants.
-A zero HUA was assigned to AUs where there are currently no 100-J discharges and there is insufficient loading capacity for new future registrants.
-On these AUs, the assigned HUA is zero and the maximum number of registrants is also zero.
-New 100-J registrants above the maximum in Table 9-2 may be allowed if they do not increase stream temperature above the applicable temperature criteria or reserve capacity is assigned.
+A zero HUA was assigned to AUs where there are currently no 100-J discharges and there is insufficient loading capacity- for new future registrants.
+On these AUs, the assigned HUA is zero and new 100-J registrants cannot the maximum number of registrants is also zero.
+New 100-J registrants above the maximum in Table 9-2 may be allowed if they do not increase stream temperature above the applicable temperature criteria.
+A maximum number of registrants is not needed as there is no temperature increase allowed or reserve capacity is assigned.